 Smart (Cellcard) — our favorite

 Best overall coverage, including in rural areas.
-Smart is the operator that is expanding the fastest outside major cities.
-Plans start from 2–3 USD for 5 GB.
+Smart is the fastest-growing operator outside major cities.
+Plans start at 2–3 USD for 5 GB.
 Available at Phnom Penh airport right after immigration.

 Cellcard

-Good network in the city, similar prices to Smart.
-Some advantages for international calls.
+Good network in the city, similar rates to Smart.
+Some advantages on international calls.
 Less present in rural areas.
-Consider this if you mainly stay in Phnom Penh.
+Consider if you mainly stay in Phnom Penh.

 Metfone (Vietnamese operator)

-The cheapest of the three, but weaker coverage outside major routes.
-Interesting if you make trips between Cambodia and Vietnam — cross-border plans can be advantageous.
+The cheapest of the three, but weaker coverage outside main routes.
+Interesting if you frequently travel between Cambodia and Vietnam — cross-border plans can be advantageous.

 Prices for a local SIM